HISTORY OF PASCO COUNTY

 Irene had made many friends in the Dade City area, and many people who grew up in Dade City in the thirties, forties and fifties remember her various places on the lake, apparently always informally called Mrs. Ward's place, as nearly the sole venue for entertainment in those days.
 Irene often liked to tell the story that at one time someone published a list of thirty millionaires of Dade City, and included her on it.
 She wasn't a millionaire, but some may have thought so just because she seemed to have more money than most during the depression years, and some thought that she was one of those types of millionaires who like to keep people from knowing about their wealth.

-Notes: I am not certain how to spell the name Gieler (pronounced gee-ler, accent on the first syllable) nor am I certain how to spell Emitt O'Neal's name.
-Maybe it is O'Niel.
-I believe the Mr. Larkin who had the ditch dug was Bill Larkin, who owned some dragline equipment.
+Note: I believe the Mr. Larkin who had the ditch dug was Bill Larkin, who owned some dragline equipment.

 A painting from one of the above post cards, which Irene Ward had in her living room for several decades (larger image);